Providing Optimal Care to Patients with Dermatologic Needs Resulting from Cancer and Cancer Treatments

 Supportive Oncodermatology in the News

-Dr. Adam Friedman, Director of the Supportive Oncodermatology Program, was interviewed on WTOP radio for Skin Cancer Awareness Month and Melanoma Monday in May 2018.
+Dr. Friedman was interviewed on WTOP radio for Skin Cancer Awareness Month and Melanoma Monday (May 2018)